The Court of Cassation validates the use of saliva tests without proof of their reliability

 Conclusion

-The ruling of March 12, 2025 marks a turning point in jurisprudence on drug screening.
+The ruling of March 12, 2025 marks a turning point in case law on drug screening.
 It strengthens the punitive framework while raising questions about prevention and driver information.

-While screening remains essential to ensure safety on the road, it is just as crucial to support these measures with appropriate awareness to avoid risky behaviors and reduce offenses rather than simply punish them.
+While screening remains essential to ensure road safety, it is equally crucial to support these measures with appropriate awareness to prevent risky behaviors and reduce offenses rather than just punish them.

 What do you think of this decision?
 Should prevention be strengthened?
 Share your opinion in the comments! 💬🚗